katiehuangx/Serious-SQL-Apprenticeship/Health Analytics Mini Case Study.md

 <img width="750" alt="image" src="https://user-images.githubusercontent.com/81607668/128626812-8358e599-6025-41ca-81ea-31679997a922.png">

+There are 325 users or 40% of user base who have logged blood glucose measurements.

 ### 7. What is the number and percentage of the active user base who have at least 2 types of measurements?